moacirrf/xboxdrv_scripts/README.md

 - Force Feedback may not works.

 ## How to use
+  1- Install xboxdrv on your linux distro

-  1- Connect your joystick
+  2- Connect your joystick

-  2- Open an terminal
+  3- Open an terminal

-  3- Execute one of script
+  4- Execute one of script
   > sudo psxpad_to_xbox.sh

 If you need use more than one joystick you can edit joystick